 Players must use Jack’s abilities to navigate a labyrinth of rooms inside a pyramid in order to rescue the royal family.
 At the end of each main stage is a Royal Palace room (bonus stage) in which Jack must collect all bombs on screen in order to proceed through the gate.
 Bonus points are awarded if Jack can collect the bombs in order, the order in which to collect is determined by a lit fuse.

 Another unique feature of this game is the addition of the Game Deviation Value (G.D.V.).
 This score is given to the player at the end of a game, and is apparently a score generated by the game based on reflexes, memory, and judgment.

-Mighty Power - Mighty Power is the power up system used in Mighty Bomb Jack.
-Mighty Power is attained by collecting mighty Coins and using them, Jack can increase his Mighty Power 3 times.
+Mighty Power is the power up system used in Mighty Bomb Jack.
+Mighty Power is obtained by collecting mighty Coins.
+By using them Jack can increase his Mighty Power 3 times.
 Each tier gives Jack a new ability, and access to all lower tier powers.
 Beware of collecting too many Mighty Coins, if Jack collects more than nine (9) coins he will be sent to the Torture Room.

 - · Blue – Allows Jack to open the orange treasure boxes.

 - · Orange – Allows Jack to open red and orange boxes by simply touching the sides.

 - · Green – Turns all enemies on screen into gold coins for five seconds, Jack retains all previous powers.
 The manual refers to other secret powers that it doesn’t specifically mention.